-Quite often we receive support requests for Yoast SEO and its premium add-ons, all asking one “simple” thing: why isn’t Google picking up my page title?
-People who changed their page title and see that the search results still show their old title are bound to think Google didn’t “get” the new title yet and they might even blame their SEO plugin.
+Quite often we receive support requests for Yoast SEO and its premium add-ons, all asking one “simple” thing: why isn’t Google showing my page title in the search results?
+People who changed their page title in Yoast SEO and see that the search results still show their old title are bound to think Google didn’t “get” the new title yet and they might even blame their SEO plugin.

-Well, this time, it’s not our fault… Google does all sorts of things to your title.
+Well, it’s not our fault… Google does all sorts of things to your title.
 It sometimes replaces it with parts of your URL, but it’s also known to add the brand to the end of your title, or just completely rewrite it when it feels like it.

 In its help doc about titles and descriptions, Google says the following: